sumcumo/vue-datepicker/docs/guide/DateFormatting/README.md

 ## String formatter

-NB.
-This is not very robust at all - use at your own risk!
-Needs a better implementation.
+The default format is 'dd MMM yyyy' e.g. 05 Jan 2022.
+However, you can use the following tokens to build up your own `format` string:

 | Token | Desc                   | Example     |
 |-------|------------------------|-------------|